-Lake Junaluska is an unincorporated community under the direction of The Lake Junaluska Assembly Board of Directors of The United Methodist Church.
+Lake Junaluska is an unincorporated community under the direction of The Lake Junaluska Assembly Board of Directors of the United Methodist Church.
 It is home to the Lake Junaluska Conference and Retreat Center, the World Methodist Council, and Intentional Growth Center.
-People of all denominations are welcome to visit and live at Lake Junaluska.
-Lake Junaluska had its beginnings at the Laymen’s Conference of The Methodists Episcopal Church, South, where it was decided that a great Assembly should be built in the Southeast.
+People of all denominations are welcome to visit and live in the community.
+Lake Junaluska had its beginnings in 1908 with the Laymen’s Conference of The Methodists Episcopal Church, South, where it was decided that a great Assembly should be built in the Southeast.
 On June 25, 1913, the first conference takes place on the new Assembly grounds- the Second General Missionary Conference of the Methodist Episcopal Church, South.
 By the end of 1913, thirteen private homes had been built, the large auditorium is finished, and the dam is completed and water is beginning to fill the lake.

-Today there are approximately 780 residential property owners and about half of these are year-round residents.
-The total area of the Lake Junaluska's grounds is 1,200 acres.
-The lake is approximately 200 acres and its elevation is 2,560 feet above sea level.
+Today, there are approximately 780 residential property owners and about half of these are year-round residents.
+The total area of Lake Junaluska's grounds is about 1,200 acres, with lake itself measuring approximately 200 acres at an elevation of 2,560 feet above sea level.
 The dam is 900 feet long and 60 feet high at the highest point.
-The Assembly Public Works department provides common community services for The Lake Junaluska Assembly.
-Our office oversees property sales, construction, water distribution, sewer service, solid waste disposal, street maintenance, and security.
+Lake Junaluska Assembly Public Works provides a variety of services to the community, including water/sewer service, stormwater management, streets, and garbage collection.

 Map of Lake Junaluska (pdf)